 In the United States, MBL operates solely through representative offices.
-These representative offices are generally limited to soliciting business on behalf of MBL, which must then be approved and booked offshore, and performing administrative tasks as directed by MBL.
-Our representative offices are licensed, and subject to periodic examination, by the banking regulatory authorities of individual states in which they are located, including New York, Illinois and Texas.
-Our representative offices are also subject to periodic examination by the relevant regional Federal Reserve Bank for their region, which are in turn subject to oversight by the Board of Governors of the Federal Reserve System (the "FRB").
+These representative offices are generally limited to (i) soliciting business on behalf of MBL, which must then be approved and booked offshore, and (ii) performing administrative tasks as directed by MBL.
+Our representative offices are licensed, and subject to periodic examination, by the banking regulatory authorities of the individual states in which they are located, including New York, Illinois and Texas.
+Our representative offices are also subject to periodic examination by the relevant regional Federal Reserve Bank, each of which is in turn subject to oversight by the Board of Governors of the Federal Reserve System (the "FRB").